mbkoltai/mbkoltai.github.io/_posts/2019-12-25-multistable.md

 [real_nonnegroots_f1,real_nonnegroots_f2] = fcn_nullclines_double_inhib(A_vals,B_vals,params);
 ```

-Polynomial rootfinding is rather fast, for 200 input values, the calculation takes 35 seconds on my laptop (CPU @ 2.50GHz, 2601 Mhz, 2 Core(s)).
+Polynomial rootfinding is rather fast, for 200 input values, the calculation takes 35 seconds on my laptop (CPU @ 2.50GHz, 2 Cores).

 Next we can visualize the nullclines and their intersections that are the fixed points of the model by the function *fcn\_plot\_double\_inhib*:
 ```MATLAB